mchtyldzx/Guide-Installing-Ubuntu/README.md

 ## 2. Getting ready to install Ubuntu
 ### 2.1 Installing the image
-First thing you need to this installing the image from ubuntu [website](https://ubuntu.com/download/desktop).
+First thing you need to do is installing the image from ubuntu [website](https://ubuntu.com/download/desktop).
 ![1](https://github.com/user-attachments/assets/3db32a16-56cf-4dc4-9b5d-7b20262f4903)

 ### 2.2 Installing Rufus
-After you downloaded the iso file it needs to be written to an installation medium, such as a flash drive.
+After downloading the ISO file, it needs to be written to an installation medium, such as a flash drive.
 You can utilize the Etcher or Unetbootin utilities to create a bootable Linux flash drive.
 If you're using Windows, the [Rufus](https://rufus.ie/en/) utility is a great option for writing the image to the flash drive.
 ![2](https://github.com/user-attachments/assets/f9c34433-6648-4558-aa12-1eceb6233097)